 When you get a quote for insulation services, you’re paying for more than just bags of material.
 You’re investing in a complete solution that includes preparing the space, installing the product correctly, and ensuring your home is sealed against the Texas heat.
 Let’s break down what goes into the total cost so you know exactly what to expect and can compare quotes with confidence.

-The Average Cost Per Square Foot
+What’s the Average Attic Insulation Cost Per Square Foot?

 As a general starting point, most homeowners in the DFW area can expect to pay between $1 and $4 per square foot for new attic insulation, including materials and professional installation.
 For a standard-sized attic, this often translates to a total project cost between $1,500 and $3,500.